NabillaAizuddin/NabillaAizuddin/README.md

-# 👋 Hey there
+# 👋 Hi there

 <div align="justify">
-    My name is Nabilaa and I am interested in applying and learning everything related to Web Development.
+    My name is Nabilla and I am interested in applying and learning everything related to Web Development.
 I also enjoy learning about new technology that I may use to address problems in the real world.
 </div>

 # 🔧 Technologies & Tools